 Union troops arrived shortly thereafter to avenge the sentry’s death and threatened to burn the house down, but Mrs. Daniell persuaded them to wait for an investigation of the crime.
 Union generals determined that the family had nothing to do with the soldier’s death and had treated him well so they spared the mansion.

+~Letter written from Windsor on January 25 1867 by Emily MacGruder Ross.
 Smith Daniell has in his 1860 household Eliza Ross, 55 years of age, born in Maryland.
-Ross’ relationship to the family is not explained in her letters.)
+Ross’ relationship to the family is not explained in her letters.

 Yet it would seem that at least in small ways here and there, Mrs. Daniell was able keep up the auspices of her former life, entertaining guests and keeping house.

 It was in these years when Mark Twain was spending his days as a river boat captain along the Mississippi that he came to visit the widow Daniell’s mansion at Bruinsburg.
 As the story goes, he marveled from atop the cupola as he watched the steamboats pass along on the river.
 In his book “Life on the Mississippi” he remarked that Windsor struck him as more of a university than a home, due to its grandeur.

 And just as she had before, Catherine continued to entertain friends in her home and this was exactly her plan on February 17, 1890.
 She was expecting guests that evening but needed first to make a quick trip to the post office.
 She left early that morning and as she returned home, she noticed smoke.
 As her wagon rounded the bend, she discovered her beloved Windsor was aflame.
 Neighbors rushed to the area to find the cause and to try and stop it, but it had become so engulfed, that efforts to thwart the blaze were hopeless.